-Complainant proposes a value of \$200,000 to \$240,000 for the property.
-This was derived from considering the deferred maintenance of the property and Complainant's experience buying and selling property.
+Complainant proposes a value of \$8,000 to \$20,000 for the property.
+This was derived from considering the deferred maintenance of the property, the crime in the area, and Complainant's experience buying and selling property.
 Complainant did not produce substantial and persuasive evidence rebutting the presumptively correct BOE value.
 Complainant did not produce evidence supporting a comparable sales approach, income approach, or cost approach to value.
 Complainant did not provide any foundation for his knowledge of the real estate market other than to say that he has purchased and sold multiple properties.
 There was no indication of the number of properties, the time frame over which that occurred, the condition and location of the properties or the terms of those prior sales.
 Without any foundation, the owner's opinion of value is not persuasive.